 March Madness is mere days away.
 We trust that you’ve got your bracket in order, so all that’s left to do: find the perfect spot to skip work and watch some basketball.

-And since you’ll be parked in front of a TV for the next couple weeks, let’s make sure it’s a nice one.
+Since you'll need to park yourself in front of a TV for the next couple weeks, you might as well make it a nice one.
 Ideally, one of the largest in America.

 Don’t worry, all these places serve beer.

-Not to be outdone, this behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and an exclamation point in its name.
+Not to be outdone, this behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and, like its Texas cousin above, an exclamation point in its name.
 Fox Sports Midwest Live!, St. Louis

 Here you’re dealing with the self-proclaimed largest HD projector in DC at 240 inches.
 That’s 20 feet.
-And despite what Buffalo and St. Louis say, that’s big.
+And despite what the above places say, that’s big.
 Public Bar, Washington, DC